uISP/uHID-userspace/README.md

 2. Obtain your own vid/pid device ids

-3. Send me a pull request so that I can add your device ids to the app
+3. Send me a pull request so that I can add your device ids to the userspace app if you feel like

+4. Make sure you link with uHID userspace lib dynamically, so that you follow the LGPLv2 text

 ## The HID reports descriptor
 That said, for this to work your device MUST have proper HID report descriptors.
 Here's an example of HID descriptors for AVR (with 2 partitions: 'flash' and 'eeprom')